netreconlab/ParseCareKit/Sources/ParseCareKit/Documentation.docc/ParseCareKit.md

 # ``ParseCareKit``

+Seamlessly Synchronize CareKit 2.1+ data with a Parse Server.

+## Overview

-This framework is an API to synchronize [CareKit](https://github.com/carekit-apple/CareKit) 2.1+ data with [parse-server](https://github.com/parse-community/parse-server) using [Parse-Swift](https://github.com/parse-community/Parse-Swift).
+This framework provides an API to synchronize [CareKit](https://github.com/carekit-apple/CareKit) 2.1+ data with [parse-server](https://github.com/parse-community/parse-server) using [Parse-Swift](https://github.com/parse-community/Parse-Swift).
 The learn more about how to use ParseCareKit check out the [API documentation](https://netreconlab.github.io/ParseCareKit/api/) along with the rest of the README.

-## Overview

 **Use at your own risk.
 There is no promise that this is HIPAA compliant and we are not responsible for any mishandling of your data**